-Review Tool Description Team Library The Team Library is a powerful tool that allows team members to collaborate and review the contents of the repository.
+Review Tool Description Model Library The Model Library is a useful tool that allows team members to collaborate and review the contents of the repository.
 It is particularly useful with requirements validation as it allows a set of requirements to be discussed and reviewed.
 Each review could be set up as a category and then different types of review could be set up as topics, with posts being used to enter review items.

 Model elements can be added to a post, allowing - for example - a post to report two or more conflicting requirements.
 Team members would have the chance to post replies and view the linked elements.
 Statuses can be applied to indicate the progress through a workflow.
-The Team Library tool can be used in conjunction with the Collaborate window (where individual elements are managed) and the Discussions window (which contains a composite list of all element discussions in the repository).
+The Model Library tool can be used in conjunction with the Discuss & Review window (where individual elements are managed) and the Discuss & Review - History window (which contains a composite list of all element discussions in the repository).